Blueberry Apple Popsicles

 • They’re all natural, sugar-free and made with the king of antioxidant foods, blueberries!

-• I also have to add that the flavors of these two healthy fruits make one incredible tasting pop.
+• I also have to add that the flavors of these two fruits make one incredible tasting pop.

 • The color is gorgeous and just invites you to take a bite.
 Kids will have a blast with making a purple popsicle tongue!